 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Packed with caramelized pineapple, crunchy cashews, herbs, tender-crisp veggies and shrimp- this fried rice is sure to take your tastebuds to Flavortown.
+A weeknight meal that packs a serious flavor punch!
+Packed with caramelized pineapple, crunchy cashews, herbs, tender-crisp veggies and shrimp- this easy Thai Fried Rice recipe is sure to take your tastebuds to Flavortown.
 And with a cook time of only 20 minutes, it's a great weeknight dinner!

 This Thai-inspired dish features white or brown rice (up to your preference), shrimp, pineapple, snap peas, green pepper, cashews and eggs, all tossed together with a simple sauce made with fish sauce and sweet chili sauce, and finished with fresh herbs, lime, scallion, and jalapeños or chilis.